-Bill Gates Bangladesh is one of the developing world's leading examples when it comes to ensuring financial inclusion through such innovative measures as the widespread use of mobile banking.
+Bangladesh is one of the developing world's leading examples when it comes to ensuring financial inclusion through such innovative measures as the widespread use of mobile banking.
 On impact, a lot of people who would have otherwise been left out from the conventional systems of banking, are now actively part of the mainstream financial system.

 The Government of Bangladesh first made provisions for mobile banking in March of 2010.
 The country's central bank, Bangladesh Bank, immediately formulated a detailed guideline, followed by a revised guideline.
 20 banks have been approved for providing mobile banking services, of which 18 are currently providing such services in the market.
 Among the mobile banking service providers, the local enterprise 'bKash' is leading the market with 80 percent share.
 Bill and Melinda Gates Foundation is the first investor in 'bKash'.

-Since 2010, the sector has seen enormous growth.
-Till January 2018, the average daily transactions, through mobile banking in Bangladesh, amounted for more than US\$ 11 million.
-Currently, more than 52.6 million people are now using this unique payment service in Bangladesh.
-Mobile banking in Bangladesh saw 30% growth in 2016, according to Bangladesh Bank.
+Since then, the sector has seen enormous growth.
+In September 2016, the average daily transactions, through mobile banking in Bangladesh, amounted for more than US\$ 83.3 million.
+In the same month, the number of average daily transactions amounted to more than 3.9 million.
+In September, the number of registered users of mobile banking stood at 38 million, of which 30.6 million are active users.

+Mobile banking in Bangladesh saw 53% growth year-on-year in 2015.
+The central bank is expecting more than 30% growth of the sector in 2016.
 Bangladesh Institute of Bank Management (BIBM) has forecasted that by 2020, the total number of mobile banking customers in Bangladesh is likely to exceed 50 million, or 47% of the adult population.